The early years - 1843 to 1945

 Investment, awards and accolades - 2009 to present

-Having received his honorary degree in 2007, local golf legend and two-time PGA Tour-winner Lee Westwood opens the Lee Westwood Sports Centre on the Clifton Campus.
+Having received his honorary degree in 2007, local golf legend and two-time PGA Tour-winner Lee Westwood opens the new sports centre on the Clifton Campus.
 It quickly becomes the epicentre of sporting life at NTU, and a key foundation of the University’s successes in the intermural BUCS league.

 Sir David Attenborough re-opens the Newton and Arkwright buildings, following an extensive £90 million refurbishment.